UO Libraries’ Award Recognizes Undergraduate Research Excellence

 Interested applicants and faculty members wishing to encourage their students to apply for the LAURE can find the details about requirements, judging criteria, and timelines in the research guide about the LAURE award.
 They can also learn more about previous LAURE winners.

-The LAURE is made possible through generous donations from Milton and Barbara Sparks; Sue and Tim Hennessy; and Lisa and Jon Stine.
+The LAURE is made possible by the Milton C. and Barbara B. Sparks Endowment and the Jon and Lisa Stine Endowment.

 “We thank our donors for helping to honor our student colleagues and the willingness of those students to share their research experiences,” said Walton.